ansible/ansible/rst/api.rst

 Often a user of a configuration management system will want to keep inventory in a different system.
 Frequent examples include LDAP, `Cobbler <http://cobbler.github.com>`_, or a piece of expensive enterprisey CMDB software.
 Ansible easily supports all of these options via an external inventory system.

-If you have a data store system where an Ansible external inventory script doesn't already exist, this may require a little coding, but we have a `Cobbler example <https://github.com/ansible/ansible/blob/devel/examples/scripts/cobbler_external_inventory.py>`_ in the main source tree -- but it's pretty simple, as we'll explain below -- that would provide a good starting point.
-Like with modules, it's possible to build an external inventory script in any language, as long as it returns JSON.
+The `ansible-plugins <http://github.com/ansible/ansible-plugins>`_ repo contains some of these already.

+It's possible to write an external inventory script in any language.
 If you are familiar with Puppet terminology, this concept is basically the same as 'external nodes', with the slight difference that it also defines which hosts are managed.

 Script Conventions
 ``````````````````